Boundary Renormalization Group Flow of Entanglement Entropy at a (2+1)-Dimensional Quantum Critical Point

 Figure~\ref{fig:rp}(b) presents the second R\'enyi entropy $S_{2}(\ell)$ as a function of the entangling surface length $\ell$ for both weak- and strong-bond-cut entangling surface configurations.
 In both cases, $S_{2}(\ell)$ increases linearly with $\ell$, confirming the area-law behavior.
 Fitting to Eq.~(\ref{eq:area}) yields distinct coefficients: $\alpha_{\text{sp}} = 0.3906(1)$ and $\gamma_{\text{sp}} = 0.292(4)$ for strong-bond-cut surfaces, whereas $\alpha_{\text{ord}} = 0.0776(1)$ and $\gamma_{\text{ord}} = -0.056(3)$ for weak-bond-cut surfaces.
 We observe that $S_{2}(\ell)$ is significantly enhanced for strong-bond-cut surfaces, which is primarily driven by the linear term $\alpha_{\text{sp}} > \alpha_{\text{ord}}$.
 The linear term originates mainly from short-range correlations across the entangling surfaces and is inherently nonuniversal.
 In contrast, the constant $\gamma$ is independent of short-distance regularization and subsystem geometry for smooth boundaries, thus is nominally universal and expected to characterize the bulk QCP~\cite{Metlitski2009}.
 Remarkably, we observe an unexpected sign reversal of the constant: $\gamma_{\text{sp}} > 0$ and $\gamma_{\text{ord}}<0$.
 This difference emerges despite the identical bulk critical state.
 Therefore, we attribute the discrepancy in $\gamma$ to the distinct conformal boundary conditions realized at the entangling surfaces.

 \textit{Boundary RG flow.---} We now investigate how the explicit dimerization along strong-bond-cut boundaries drives the boundary RG flow.
 Introducing dimerization acts as a relevant perturbation that immediately gaps the dangling spin chains.
 This gap formation fundamentally alters the boundary critical behavior.
 While the special criticality requires coupling between the gapless dangling chain and bulk critical modes, a gapped chain coupled to the bulk can only support ordinary boundary condition~\cite{Jian2021, Song2025}.
 Consequently, dimerization triggers a crossover from the special to the ordinary boundary criticality.
 This crossover is quantified through the boundary spin correlations $C_{\parallel}(L/2)$ plotted in Fig.~\ref{fig:entropy}(a).
-As the dimerization strength $J$ increases, the slope of $C_{\parallel}(L/2)$ in log-log scales evolves continuously from the special class at $J=1$ towards the ordinary class value measured at the weak-bond-cut boundaries.
+As the dimerization strength $J$ increases, the slope of $C_{\parallel}(L/2)$ in log-log scales evolves continuously for the available system sizes.
+It is expected that for any fixed $J > 1$, the boundary spin correlations will asymptotically flow towards the ordinary fixed point characterized by $\eta_{||} = 1.387$ in the large-$L$ limit.
 This demonstrates that the boundary dimerization serves as a relevant perturbation, driving an RG flow from the special to the ordinary criticality.

 The second R\'enyi entropy $S_{2}(\ell)$ under varying boundary dimerization strengths is presented in Fig.~\ref{fig:entropy}(b).
 Crucially, $S_{2}(\ell)$ maintains area-law scaling for all $J$ values.
 Through linear fitting to Eq.~(\ref{eq:area}), we extract the coefficients $\alpha$ and $\gamma$ at each dimerization strength and plot their evolution in Fig.~\ref{fig:rp}(c).